Listing your site with search engines

-Avoid using frames, use meta tags, and place the top keywords in prominent locations in your Web page.
+Avoid using iframes, use meta tags, and place the top keywords in prominent locations on your web page.
 Use text links instead of images as much as possible.
 Use standard .html or .htm Web pages on your main page.
 Increase the number of links to your website by listing it with directories.
-Sometimes links on your web page to other pages in your website can have a positive impact on your search engine placement.
+Internal links on your page to other pages on your website can positively impact your search engine placement.

-Page layout has a very strong influence on search engine positioning.
+The page layout has a powerful influence on search engine positioning.
 Mention your keywords in the body content.
-Place the key words closer to the top of the page than the bottom.
+Place the keywords closer to the top of the page than the bottom.
 Your most important keywords should be paragraph headings.

 Remember, search engines read a page from top to bottom.
-Therefore, make sure to place important text before any address or links in your page.
+Therefore, make sure to place important text before any address or links on your page.
 Some search engines ignore meta tags and gain their information directly from your Web pages.
-These use the 1st 120-200 characters of text as the description displayed in search results.
-Don't waste this area on your street address, phone number or page links.
+They use the 1st 120-200 characters of text as the description displayed in search results.
+Don't waste this area on your street address, phone number, or page links.

 It's easy to become overwhelmed with all the information available to you.
 We can help.